chinmich/cp-whitepaper/Friend-in-Debt-Our-First-Demonstration-of-the-Credit-Protocol.md

 Because Friend in Debt allows users to carry and net debts over long periods of time, with periodic or on-demand settling of debt balance through ETH, it is essential that users have the most possible flexibility in determining how to send and receive payments.

-Unlike typical Ethereum dapps, FiD employs the BlockMason Foundation protocol (see Foundation Whitepaper here: [http://blockmason.io/foundation_whitepaper.pdf](http://blockmason.io/foundation_whitepaper.pdf)), which unifies login and identity credentials across multiple devices and platforms (iOS, Android, and Web).
+Unlike typical Ethereum DApps, FiD employs the BlockMason Foundation protocol (see Foundation Whitepaper here: [http://blockmason.io/foundation_whitepaper.pdf](http://blockmason.io/foundation_whitepaper.pdf)), which unifies login and identity credentials across multiple devices and platforms (iOS, Android, and Web).
 Our Foundation protocol frees users from the difficulties of switching between multiple devices and platforms or passing private keys from one wallet to another, essential components of our plan to enhance user interface and increase widespread adoption.

-By lowering the technical barrier to entry for users, we improve user experience and ultimately increase demand for the FiD dapp.
+By lowering the technical barrier to entry for users, we improve user experience and ultimately increase demand for the FiD DApp.
 Even more importantly, incorporating the Foundation protocol allows FiD** **to** **potentially add new users easily with a temporary Eth address—such users can later migrate to other wallets while retaining their FiD account.

 ## Lowering the Technical Barrier